hemantsonihs/SMS/README.md

-A complete Student Management System built using C#, JavaScript, HTML, and CSS.
+A complete Student Management System built using Node, JavaScript, HTML, and CSS.
 This application helps in managing student records efficiently, including adding, updating, viewing, and deleting student details.